 David Kevin Lamb, Organist, is a graduate of the Indiana University School of Music where he studied the organ with Oswald Ragatz, Marilyn Keiser, Larry Smith, and Robert Rayfield.
 Completing the Doctor of Music degree in Organ and Church Music in 2000, other areas of study included Vocal Performance/Pedagogy, Choral Conducting, and Music Education.
 While on the IU campus, he was an associate instructor in Choral Conducting where, for two years, he was the Assistant Conductor of the Indiana University Singing Hoosiers, under the direction of Professor Robert E. Stoll, and also the Associate Conductor of the IU All-Campus Choruses, under the direction of Dr. Michael V.W.
 Gordon.

 Currently serving as Director of Music for Trinity United Methodist Church in New Albany, IN, Former church music leadership positions include churches in Bloomington, Columbus, Jeffersonville, New Albany, and Seymour in Indiana, and in Louisville, KY.
 In 2003 (and again in 2004), he was honored to be selected to perform as the Conference Organist for the South Indiana Annual Conference of the United Methodist Church, and he has presented guest organ recitals in Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Utah, Washington, West Virginia, Wisconsin, Washington, D.C., and in Vancouver, Canada.
 Concert engagements in Europe have included presentations in Great Britain, Germany, Austria, and France, playing the historic Cavaille-Coll organs at the historic churches of St. Augustin and La Trinite in Paris and also the recently refurbished VonBeckerath Organ in the American Church in Paris.
 The most recent addition to the list was a performance in Turin, Italy to be a part of the St. Rita International Organ Festival in October of 2015.
-Concert engagements in 2017 include appearances in Indiana, Kentucky, Georgia, & New York.
+Concert engagements in 2018 include appearances in Indiana, Kentucky, New York, & Alaska.

 Dr. Lamb is happy to count over twenty years experience as a school music administrator and choral director.
 Beginning his career as the Choral Director at Charlestown High School and Charlestown Middle School in Charlestown, IN, he then continued in public education as the Director of Choral Music for the Seymour Community Schools, in Seymour, Indiana.
 Currently, Dr. Lamb is the adjunct instructor of music at Indiana University/Purdue University at Columbus.